 These chocolate sprinkle cookies are a dream come true for chocolate lovers.
-Soft, fudgy, and packed with chocolate flavor, they’re like a cross between chocolate crinkle cookies and brownie-like cookies.
-The best part?
-They’re topped with plenty of colorful sprinkles.
-They're a fun, festive treat for any special occasion.
+Soft, fudgy, and packed with chocolate flavor, they're like a cross between chocolate crinkle cookies and brownies — but rolled in colorful sprinkles instead of powdered sugar.
+The result is a fun, festive treat that's perfect for birthdays, holidays, or any special occasion.

 Jump to: